Retirement savings plan () - mandatory company

 The share of capital corresponding to accumulating your voluntary payments (not deducted from your taxable income in the year of payments) is exempt income tax and social security contributions.

-Only the share of capital corresponding to interest generated by the contract is taxed on investment products.
+Only the share of capital corresponding to interest generated by the contract is taxed in respect of investment products.
 It is subject to the one-off flat-rate levy (PFU) made by the bank before it pays you the capital.

-For interest earned on or after 1er in january 2026, the overall flat-rate levy applied by the bank is 31.4%, corresponding to 12.8% in respect of income tax and 18.6% under the social levies on investment income.
+For interest earned on or after 1er in january 2026, the bank’s overall flat-rate levy is 31.4%, corresponding to 12.8% in respect of income tax and 18.6% under the social security contributions on investment income.

-The non-derogatory flat-rate levy of 12.8% is paid on account of income tax at the time of payment of interest.
+The flat-rate non-derogatory levy of 12.8% is paid as income tax at the time interest is paid.

-You can claim exemption from the flat-rate levy if your reference tax income for the penultimate year is less than:
+You can apply to be exempt from the flat-rate levy if your reference tax income for the penultimate year is less than:

-- €50,000 for a married or former couple subject to joint taxation.
+• €50,000 for a married or entered into a civil partnership couple subject to common taxation.

 For an exemption request made in 2026, your 2024 reference tax income must be taken into account.
-The request should be addressed to the financial institution that pays you the interest at the latest at the time of collection.
+The request must be sent to the financial institution that pays you the interest at the latest at the time of collection.

-In general, the financial institution sends you a completed sworn form to return if you meet the conditions.
+In general, the financial institution provides a completed sworn return form if you meet the conditions.
+If you have a personal space set up by your manager, the waiver request can be made in electronic format.

-Payments from employee savings in company (incentives, participation, employer contributions) can be liquidated in annuity or capital:
+Payments from employee savings in company (profit-sharing, participation, employer contributions) can be liquidated as an annuity or capital:

-The annuity corresponding to payments from employee savings is taxable for income tax according to the rules applicable to Life annuities for consideration.
-It is a tax system that deals only with a fraction of the annuity and which takes into account your age at the date of the release of the pension.
+The annuity corresponding to the payments from employee savings is taxable to income tax according to the rules applicable to Life annuities for consideration.
+It is a tax system that deals only with a fraction of the pension and which takes into account your age at the date of the release of the pension.

-Thus, your age on date 1erpayment of the annuity determines the taxable portion of the annuity, this portion is:
+Thus, your age as of 1erpayment of the annuity determines the taxable portion of the annuity, this portion is:

 The taxable portion of the annuity is also subject to social levies on wealth income at the rate of 18.6%.